Why You Should Turn Your Followers Into A Community & How to Get Started

 So, how do you avoid this, and build a community that will last?

-How to start turning your fan base into a community
+How to turn your followers and fan base into a community

 • What am I passionate about?